 Under the benefit principle, those who receive tax or public service benefits must pay them proportionately.
 So those who receive higher benefits will have to pay more.
 Conversely, if the benefits they receive from government goods and services are low, they pay a lower tax rate.

 Meanwhile, the principle of ability to pay states that taxpayers must pay taxes at different rates according to their wealth or income, regardless of the benefits received.
-Wealth can take real assets such as homes and financial assets such as savings accounts, stocks, and bonds.
-Meanwhile, income includes salaries, interest and dividends, and other payments.
+Wealth can include real assets such as homes and financial assets such as savings accounts, stocks, and bonds.
+Income includes salaries, interest dividends, and other payments.

-As I have already mentioned.
+As we have already mentioned.
 The ability to pay principle is the basis of a progressive tax.
 Under this system, the tax rate increases with the wealth or income of the taxpayer.

 The following is an example of a progressive tax for the 2020 federal income tax rate for a single taxpayer in the United States.